theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

     }

 To produce DITA XML documents, I use the XML object model from `System.Xml.Linq` namespace and `gen` computation expression from FsCheck.
-With such granular generators, it's very convenient to compose them together - e.g. `topic` element generator makes use of `title` and `body` element generators.
+Given such granular generators, it's very convenient to compose them together - e.g. `topic` element generator makes use of `title` and `body` element generators.

 <!-- TODO: more on generators? -->

 ## Tests

-I'll skip boilerplate code necessary for setting up the `System.Xml.Linq` library and some helper functions.
+For the tests we'll need a couple of helper functions.
+I'll skip the implementation of those functions here for brevity, let's just assume we are given the following:

+    /// takes path to the XSLT file and input document
+    /// outputs the result of transformation
+    val xsltTransform : string -> XDocument -> XDocument

+    /// checks whether XML cocument conforms to the provided XML Schema val conformsToSchema : XDocument -> bool

+    /// generic function to traverse the XML tree
+    /// can evaluate to string, bool, or "evaluator" (iterable sequence of nodes)
+    /// throws exceptions in case of invalid cast val xpath<'a> : string -> XNode -> 'a

+    /// takes input and output XML document
+    /// returns sequence of pairs of objects (input * output)
+    /// where an object is XML element representing a table or image val allObjects : XDocument * XDocument -> seq<XElement * XElement>

+    /// determines proper width for "layout" attribute
+    /// e.g. "narrow" can be "80mm" and "medium" can be "120mm"
+    val layoutToWidth : string -> string

 <!-- TODO: maybe don't skip ? -->